-The processes are adequately described.
-The EREMA MPR technology comprises the decontamination reactor (step 2), while the EREMA Basic technology includes additionally the extrusion (step 3).
+The process is adequately described.
+The EREMA MPR + DS technology comprises the decontamination reactor (step 2) and extrusion (step 3).
 The operating parameters of temperature, pressure and residence time have been provided to EFSA.

-A challenge test to measure the decontamination efficiency was conducted at industrial plant scale in a decontamination reactor operating at mode (step 2).
-The reactor was operated under temperature, pressure and residence time conditions equivalent to or less severe than those of the commercial processes.
-Since step 2 was conducted with only contaminated flakes, cross-contamination could not occur.
-The Panel considered that this challenge test was performed correctly according to the recommendations of the EFSA guidelines (EFSA, 2008) and that step 2 was critical for the decontamination efficiency of the processes.
-Consequently, temperature, pressure and residence time of step 2 of the process should be controlled to guarantee the performance of the decontamination (Appendix C).
+A challenge test to measure the decontamination efficiency was conducted at industrial plant scale in a decontamination reactor operating in mode (step 2) and in an extruder (step 3).
+The reactor and extruder were operated under temperature, pressure and residence time conditions equivalent to or less severe than those of the commercial process.
+Since both steps 2 and 3 were conducted with only contaminated flakes and pellets, respectively, cross-contamination could not occur.
+The Panel considered that this challenge test was performed correctly according to the recommendations of the EFSA guidelines (EFSA, 2008) and that steps 2 and 3 were critical for the decontamination efficiency of the process.
+Consequently, temperature, pressure and residence time of steps 2 and 3 of the process should be controlled to guarantee the performance of the decontamination (Appendix C).